varunrhcp11/Web3-Greeter/README.md

 # Pre-Requisites

 You will need to ensure that you have the truffle suit (Ganache) Installed locally.

-Metamask will also need to be configured to connect to your local chain (Ganache)
+MetaMask will also need to be configured to connect to your local chain (Ganache).

+The project is bootsrapped with react create

 # How to Use

-First you will need to test and depoy the contracts using the following commands
+First you will need to test and deploy the contracts using the following commands

 `
 truffle test
 `

 `